mhausenblas/odc2011/ROADMAP.md

 ## Next steps

-ACTION: Tim to share info about planning apps in Ireland (for Michael to investigate sources) - IPLAN
-ACTION: Dominic to provide APAS sources
 ACTION: Michael to investigate availability of a company register with Tim
 ACTION: Michael to check back with data.gov.uk re vocab
 ACTION: Michael to deploy initial setup (GAE+rdflib)